Trying to compile CDO with netCDF libraries

 It's a lot easier if you use pre-compiled packaged from the package repository of your linux distribution. rpmfind might also help.

-RE: Trying to compile CDO with netCDF libraries - Added by Tom Crowley over 12 years ago
+RE: Trying to compile CDO with netCDF libraries - Added by Tom Crowley about 13 years ago

 Ralf,